brimdata/zed/docs/lake/design.md

 ## Keyless Data

 This is TBD.
 Data without a key should be accepted some way or another.
-One approach could be to simply assign the "zero-value" as the pool key, or a configured default value could be used.
+One approach is to simply assign the "zero-value" as the pool key; another is to use a configured default value.
 This would make key-based retention policies more complicated.

 Another approach would be to create a sub-pool on demand when the first